bhaskar-kamble/petprojectbeuth/README.md

 3. if you want to animate a system with open boundary conditions, create an object of class `longOpen` with `osc2 = NormalModesAnimator.longOpen(numberMasses,relAmp,howLong,howMany)` with parameters of your choice and create the animation with `osc1.plotAnimationLO()`.

-All details relating to the specific tasks of the project and my solutions can be found in the repo [Wiki](https://github.com/bhaskar-kamble/petprojectbeuth/wiki).